BassMatiOnCode/spreadsheet/README.md

 2023-02-14  Automated test infrastructure improved.
 Individual test documents are imported in IFRAMES in test-root.htm.
 Test stati are updated and color coded in an overview table.
 Test documents can be run and debugged individually to solve problems, if any.

 2023-02-15	Spreadsheet cell context menu based on the DIALOG element.
-Current cell highlighting and cell resizing implemented.
+Current cell highlighting and cell resizing started.

-2023-01-16	Cell resize algorithms implemented based on the table cell resize:both style, one is context-dialog based, the other method uses :hover to activate the cell resizer.
+2023-02-16	Cell resize algorithms implemented based on the table cell resize:both style, one is context-dialog based, the other method uses :hover to activate the cell resizer.
 Partially works with touchscreens, but needs some additional tweakings.

+2023-02-20	Cell range selection implemented.